symfony/symfony-docs/templating.rst

 ``app/Resources/views/``
-    The application's ``views`` directory can contain application-wide base templates (i.e. your application's layouts and templates of the application bundle) as well as templates that override third party bundle templates (see :doc:`/templating/overriding`).
+    The application's ``views`` directory can contain application-wide base templates (e.g. your application's layouts and templates of the application bundle) as well as templates that override third party bundle templates (see :doc:`/templating/overriding`).